eddietheengineer/VoronDocs/setup/additional/chamber_temperature_exhaust_fan.md

 ![](./images/octoprint_chamber_temp_checkbox.png)

-The dat
+The chamber temperature will now be displayed and graphed in the temperature chart.
+None of the Voron printers include a chamber heater so setting the chamber temperature will not function.

 ## Display Configuration

-To display the chamber temperature on the fron panel display, extra work is required.
+To display the chamber temperature on the front panel display, additional configuration is required.

 * Download the [lcd_tweaks.cfg](./lcd_tweaks.cfg) configuration file and load onto the pi.
 * Edit _printer.cfg_ and add the line `[include lcd_tweaks.cfg]` to include the file.